 I’ve also been busy compiling a huge travel directory of all the places I’ve been to through My Travel Reports.

-You can also leaf through my musical scribblings with My Album Reviews.
+You can also leaf through my musical scribblings through My Album Reviews.